jlsystem-ux/Sql_Python_Web/README.md

 It was originally forked off of this repo https://github.com/Himani13040/Flask-E-commerce

+#NEW UPDATE 2024 =>  execute the next command in the terminal [python3 main.py] ignore the rest below

 # Setup
 In order to use this site locally, clone or download this git repo and then open a command prompt in the folder where you have downloaded these files.